SebastianThomas/SebastianThomas/README.md

 For backend development, I prefer the popular [`express.js`](https://expressjs.com/).
 What DB do I choose?
 That always depends on the project, and my coworker(s).
 I have worked with document-oriented [MongoDB](https://www.mongodb.com/) as well as [MariaDB](https://mariadb.org/) (and [MySQL](https://www.mysql.com/)) as SQL-based DBs.

+In 2021-2022, I participated in the competitition [F1InSchools](https://www.f1inschools.com/), with my team [ISH Racing](https://ishracing.de).
+It was great that we could attend at the German Championship in Bremen (May 7th, 2022), where we were awarded the price for the 'Best Newcomer' due to the time and effort we put into our car design (including CFD-analysis and real-life tests), portfolios, presentation and pit display.

 ## 🌱 I’m currently learning ...
 - Java: With the new release cycle of Java, there are always new features coming, and I love exploring what is new.
-- TeX: Started in 2022 by take notes in classes like physics and maths, but not very good at writing `TeX`.
+- TeX: Started in 2022 by taking notes in classes like physics and maths, but not very good at writing `TeX`.

 <!--## 💞️ I’m looking to collaborate on ...-->
 ## 📫 How to reach me ...